djhitpro/Azure-Machine-Learning-Workspace-DevOps/README.md

 # Getting Started
 1. Require Microsoft Azure Subscription and Azure Devops Org and Project, Upload the folder to your Devops Organization's Repo folder provided from this repository.
-2. Jobs require one Parallelism which will require a self hosted agent which can be run in Private Project (more paralellism will require a Public project or purchase paralellism), which is beyond the scope of this code.
+2. Jobs require one Parallelism which will require a self hosted agent which can be run in Private Project (more paralellism will require a Public project or purchase of paralellism), which is beyond the scope of this code.
+See step 4.

 3. Update the parameter file with your enviornment elements and update the pipeline.yaml to match.